-One thing that Windows has got better at over the years is offering more driver support out of the box and installing compatible drivers for many components in a system without having to go online.
-Windows XP didn’t have the best driver support from the CD although it did a fair job for the time, but the amount of drivers available on the Windows install disk really got stepped up with Windows Vista and 7.
+One thing that Windows has got better at over the years is offering more driver support out of the box.
+Installing compatible drivers for many components in a system without having to go online is mostly automatic.
+Windows XP didn’t have great driver support from the CD although it did a fair job for the time.
+The number of drivers available on the Windows install disk improved greatly with Windows Vista and 7.

 If you have no wired or wireless network driver installed, you have no internet connection.
-And if you have no internet connection you can’t go online, install other drivers from Windows Update, use any driver scanning software to download drivers automatically, and you can’t download drivers from a manufacturer’s website.
+And if you have no internet connection you can’t install other drivers from Windows Update, use any driver scanning software to download drivers automatically, and you can’t download drivers from a manufacturer’s website.

 3DP Net has been around for several years and is a dedicated network adapter driver installer that supports a wide array of ethernet and Wifi adapters for offline installation.
-Although several sites list it just as an ethernet driver installer it does actually detect and install wireless drivers as well.
+Although several websites list it just as an ethernet driver installer, 3DP Net does actually detect and install wireless drivers as well.

-The updater program will run and popup a small user interface with a list of network adapters on the system, if there is already a driver installed it will show the version number and date.
-To switch between adapters if you have more than one, click the green plus button and a selectable list will show on the right.
+The updater program will run and popup a small user interface with a list of network adapters on the system.
+If there is already a driver installed it will show the version number and date.
+To switch between multiple adapters, click the plus button and a selectable list will show on the right.
 Click on the network adapter in the main part of the window to begin the install.

 2. Snappy Driver Installer